Genivia/RE-flex/README.md

 There are two ways you can use this project:

-1. as a scanner generator for C++, similar to Flex.
+1. as a scanner generator for C++, similar to Flex;
 2. as an extensible regex matching library for C++.

 For the first option, simply build the **reflex** tool and run it on the